If you have questions about this program, email the program leader listed below.

 Program Description

-Join Professors Aaron Lottes and Yunjie Tong for this adventure in beautiful Japan!
+Join Professor Yunjie Tong for this adventure in beautiful Japan!
 You will tour medical device companies, universities, and research facilities, meet with government agencies, and hear lectures from faculty at our partner universities across Japan.
 We will investigate medical device development, design, testing, and evaluation and consider how culture impacts these processes.
 Enjoy many cultural activities along the way!

 Preliminary itinerary (subject to change) is below and includes stops in Sendai, Tokyo, Osaka, and Kyoto.

-Friday-Saturday May 10-11 – Depart US (flexible departures depending upon when flights arrive)-You may fly into Narita or Haneda.
+Friday-Saturday, May 16-17 – Depart US (flexible departures depending upon when flights arrive)-You may fly into Narita or Haneda.

-Tuesday May 21 – Shibaura Institute of Technology; Hitachi visit, Free evening
+Tuesday, May 27 – Shibaura Institute of Technology; free evening

-Wednesday May 22– Tsukuba University, Center for Cybernics visit; travel to Osaka
+Wednesday, May 28– Tsukuba University visit; travel to Osaka

-Friday May 24 – Nipro iMEP (and Infared RX), Kyoto tour including Inari Shrine, Japanese cooking class (includes dinner)
+Friday, May 30 – Nipro iMEP (and Infrared RX), Kyoto tour including Inari Shrine, Japanese cooking class (includes dinner)

-Sunday May 26 – Free to depart any time.
+Saturday, May 31 – Free or depart at any time

-**There is no finanical obligation to apply.
-There will only be a finanical obligation after acceptance and a deposit is paid**
+**There is no financial obligation to apply.
+There will only be a financial obligation after acceptance and a deposit is paid**

-All non-academic questions should be directed to Jill Churchill at churchil@purdue.edu.
-All questions regarding academic matters should be directed to Prof. Lottes or Prof. Tong.
+All non-academic questions should be directed to Jenalee Converse at converj@purdue.edu.
+All questions regarding academic matters should be directed to Prof. Tong.

 A glimpse into the culture, food, and beauty of Japan ranging from modern to traditional, natural to urban: